 1. Rinpoche Kim Katami

-I started practicing prayer and meditation when I was 3-4 years old.
-In 1986, when I was 7 years old, I received my first meditation instructions from my judo teacher.
-I kept practicing almost every day for about 6 years.
-Learning meditation and other arts at an early age, set the direction for the rest of my life.
+I started practicing prayer and meditation on my own when I was 3-4 years old, without anyone teaching me.
+When I was 7 years old, in 1986, I received my first meditation instructions from my judo teacher.
+I practiced judo and meditation 6-7 times a week for 6 years.
+These experiences in early childhood set the direction for the rest of my life.

-As a teenager I trained in music, while joining guided meditations every now and then.
-After I ended my music career, I took up zen meditation.
-From the first day of practice, I started sitting 8 hours or more every day, and kept this routine for 8½ years, until 2011.
-I received training from notable zen teachers, mostly in Japan, but also learned tantric practices from various teachers.
+As a teenager I trained in music and joined guided meditations every now and then.
+After I ended my music career, I took up zen buddhist meditation.
+From the first day of practice, I started sitting 8 hours or more every day.
+I kept this routine for 8½ years, until 2011 and stopped the day I had my first awakening.
+I did training with notable zen teachers, such as Terayaa Tanchu Sensei and Shodo Harada Roshi, but also learned tantric practices from various teachers and became a teacher in Shaiva Tantra, under Sivakami Om Anandi.
 Learning healing and zen art also has an important place in my life.
-Eventually I was asked to teach by my teachers.

-Since I was a child, I have had mystical experiences.
-I grew up with them so I don't consider them any special but rather see them as a natural part of my life.
-Later I received in-depth training in them from my tantric teachers.
+I have had mystical experiences since I was a child.
+I grew up with them so I don't consider them anything special.
+To me they are a natural part of my life.

 I am a yogi who has been fortunate enough to find the authentic dharma in this life.